mcgonagle/GitNops/README.md

-# GitNops - A Flox enabled networking toolkit
+# GitNops - A Flox enabled network automation toolkit
 GitNops is an operational framework that takes DevOps best practices used for application development, such as:
 * version control
 * collaboration